 This tall industrial, vintage American outdoor park light has an arched stem supporting a large, disc-shaped single light.
 The lights displays a transitional style showing design elements from both Art Nouveau and Art Deco.
 Now on an custom iron base.

-This tall outdoor light has an arched stem supporting a large, disc-shaped single light.
-It was salvaged from the Burnham Harbor in Chicago, which is named for urban planner and architect Daniel Burnham (American, 1846-1912).
+This post lamp fixture was salvaged from the Burnham Harbor in Chicago, Illinois which is named for urban planner and architect Daniel Burnham (American, 1846-1912).
 He was a key figure in the creation of master plans of a number of cities including Chicago and Washington.
 D.C.
-The last image shows a circa 1950 postcard of the Burnham Harbor where one of these lights is pictured (not included).
+The last image shows a circa 1950 vintage postcard of the Burnham Harbor park where one of these lights is pictured (not included).